agsb/jelly/README.md

 Works by sequential access in ideal tapes, just move forwards or backwards;

-No registers and no use of memory addresses;
+No use of registers or memory addresses;

 Extends brainfuck language to include a third tape for I/O;

 Use of 2's complement numbers, to increase add 0x1, to decrease add 0xf;

+Use byte values from 0 to 15 to represent language commands, just to simplify circuits;

 PS:

-Any device could be "as a" tape.
+Could be easy translate from ascii to values using a page in eeprom. (# maybe in next version)

-Could use same tape for data, code, i/o just with diferent pointer positions.
+Could use same tape for code, data, i/o just with diferent pointer positions;

+Any device could be "as a" tape;

+Any device could be mapped at I/O tape positions;

 ## Op-Codes